rhomobile/rhomobile-docs/docs/en/4.1.0/guide/build_config.md

     :::yaml
     app_type: "rhoelements"

+### Android Title
+If you want your app to hide the default android title bar, you need to set `android_title` to '0' as follows:

+    :::yaml
+    android_title: 0

 ### JS API Bridge
 This option is typically only used for debugging purposes.
 If your AJAX-based app is not working properly, you can set this to true.
 If your application code resides on a remote server (as opposed to running locally), the Rhomobile Javascript APIs will not be available when this settings = `true`